ashmitg/edplan/README.md

 # Personalized Student Plan Generator
 Check out the [Demo](https://personalizedcourse-b82204583c81.herokuapp.com/) to see the Personalized Student Plan Generator in action.

 The Personalized Student Plan Generator is a project designed to assist students in planning their academic course load based on their transfer documents from assist.org, IGETC requirements, preferred class load per quarter, and classes of interest.
-The frontend of this application is implemented as a Discord bot, allowing users to upload their assist.org course requirement document and specify their preferences for class distribution across quarters and summers.
+The frontend of this application is implemented as a frontend website, allowing users to upload their assist.org course requirement document and specify their preferences for class distribution across quarters and summers.
 The bot utilizes data structures and algorithms, including a greedy algorithm, to create a balanced and sequential course plan for each student.

 ## Features